 As a Paraplanner, you would be working within the Financial Services Industry.
 The Financial Services industry is a stable one, and has kept up this reputation for more than a decade.
 According to a 2021 survey, in the UK, the whole Financial Services sector employs around 1.1 million people and that number has stayed relatively consistent for the last 20 years.
-More specifically, in 2018, Money Marketing took an educated guess that there were around 1,600 to 9,000 Paraplanners in the UK.
+More specifically, in 2018, Money Marketing took an educated guess that there were up to 9,000 Paraplanners in the UK.
 This is compared to the 27,839 staff advising on retail investment products in 2021.

 Finances will always be an important part of everyday life and society, therefore Financial Services in some form will always be needed.
 Even though the economy fluctuates with peaks and troughs, whether times are good or bad people still need advice on how to grow/preserve their wealth.

 As a Paraplanner you will be immersed in all things financial advice.
 During this, you will learn about the products, services and processes that relate to financial planning and investment management.
 After being a Paraplanner, it is common for people to become Financial Advisors due to the experience and knowledge gained by being a Paraplanner.
 However, it is also becoming increasingly common for people to stay as Paraplanners and develop within that role rather than progressing out of it.
 There are Junior and Senior Paraplanner roles so there is a natural progression within Paraplanning alone.